Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - FastBufferWriter and FastBufferReader both wrap `NativeArray<byte>`, allowing us to take advantage of extremely fast `Allocator.Temp` and `Allocator.TempJob` allocations to create temporary buffers.
 - Neither FastBufferReader nor FastBufferWriter inherits from nor contains a `Stream`.
 Any code that currently operates on streams will have to be rewritten.
 - FastBufferReader and FastBufferWriter are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.
-- FastBufferReader and FastBufferWriter use unsafe typecasts and UnsafeUtil.MemCpy operations on `byte*` values, achieving native memory copy performance with no need to iterate or do bitwise shifts and masks.
+- FastBufferReader and FastBufferWriter use unsafe typecasts and `UnsafeUtility.MemCpy` operations on `byte*` values, achieving native memory copy performance with no need to iterate or do bitwise shifts and masks.
 - FastBufferReader and FastBufferWriter are intended to make data easier to debug - one such thing to support will be a `#define MLAPI_FAST_BUFFER_UNPACK_ALL` that will disable all packing operations to make the buffers for messages that use them easier to read.

 A core benefit of `NativeArray<byte>` is that it offers access to the allocation scheme of `Allocator.TempJob`.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
 In general we will never need them for more than a frame, but this does give us a very efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.